scoooot/yotagrabber/output/Readme.txt

                              does not include the Dealer Markup/Discount as it was unknown.
-"Markup" - Dealer installed options plus Dealer Markup/Discount (i.e everything above the Total MSRP) "TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Shipping Status" - "Factory to port" -  In production, or on the ship, or sitting at the port
+"Markup" - Dealer installed options plus Dealer Markup/Discount (i.e everything above the Total MSRP) "TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Shipping Status" - "Factory to port" -  Allocated, or in production, or on the ship, or sitting at the port
                     "Port to dealer" -  Checked in at the port and in the process of moving from the port to the dealership lot.
                     Usually From and To Date will now appear.
                     "At dealer" - The car is at the dealer